dmytro-y-dev/c-sharp-language-parser/README.md

 **Syntax analysis:** Application uses CYK algorithm to build parse tree.
 For more information see <http://web.cs.ucdavis.edu/~rogaway/classes/120/winter12/CYK.pdf>.

 Project goes under GPL v3 license.
-Use it for educational purpose for free.
+Use it for educational purpose freely.

 How to build
 ------------